 The GATE is now at 5 volts.
 The SOURCE is also at 5 volts.
-That means the VGS is 5V – 5V = 0V.
-So the VGS in this case is 0 volts.
-This means the MOSFET is turned off or an open.
+That means the Vgs is 5V – 5V = 0V.
+So the Vgs, in this case, is 0 volts.
+This voltage means the MOSFET is turned off, or an open.

-Let’s look at SOURCE and GATE again.
+Let’s look at the SOURCE and GATE again.
 The SOURCE is still at 5 volts.
 However, now the GATE is at ground which means it is 0V.
-If you take the GATE voltage and subtract the SOURCE, you get: 0V – 5V = -5V.
+If you take the GATE voltage minus the SOURCE, you get 0V – 5V = -5V.
 This will turn the MOSFET on.

 See what just happened there?
 We got a “negative” voltage using only positive voltage supplies…